 As I sit here and type, my legs cross-legged in my studio chair, my tools in easy reach in a perimeter all around me, I know the world is malleable.
 It’s not always something we have to suffer through, and bend backward to the rules of.
 I’ve never gotten the feeling that the wide world was built for me.
 Personally as a woman, in just the field of seating alone, I have drowned in so many cavernous bus seats with curves in all the wrong places, and have never been able to tip back a tip-back high end office chair built for heavier, bigger men.
 In fact the one I am cross-legged in right now is supposed to be one of these.
 I cannot do it.

 I believe that good furniture creates good positive behavior, and this involves more than a relationship held at a distance.
 It’s not just pictures we can see online, or what we read about, or what we are told.

 Furniture is a direct interface with the world.
 And how we choose to furnish our lives is such a beautiful way that everyone gets to exert their own voice on the environment.

 Making furniture lets me spend time reevaluating the types of furniture we have in our homes, why they look and act the way they do, and what kinds of tools and skills I have to respond with.
 I know that some are convinced that design is for solving world problems, but I personally feel that design is for sharing what’s up with you.
-My furniture is a record of what’s been on my mind and makes me happy.
+I want my work to exude freedom and unrestricted comfort in the environment.

 I hold a MFA in furniture design from RISD, and a Bachelor of Architecture from Cooper Union.
 I am currently working as a woodworker in Philadelphia.